 1. Focus on the benefits of a clean and sober life.

 Sometimes, you just have to take a deep breath and believe that everything will turn out okay.
 In a recent Santa Clara University in California study, 60 subjects exercised for a single session.
-Those who who were told about the benefits of exercise before they worked out performed better than the other group that was not told about the benefits.
+Those who were told about the benefits of exercise before they worked outperformed better than the other group that was not told about the benefits.
 What does this mean for you?
-Think about the rewards to staying clean and sober to help cope with the stress and anxiety that creeps up.
+Think about the rewards of staying clean and sober to help cope with the stress and anxiety that creeps up.

 Numerous studies have found a link between exposure to sunlight and a more positive mood, and sunlight early in the day seems to have an even greater effect.
 Going for a walk in the morning is one of the best things you can do since it gets you outdoors in the fresh air and provides the mood-boosting effects of sunlight and exercise.
 There will be days where you’re stuck inside, but try to open the windows and let in some natural light.

 Have you ever heard of the ‘smiling makes you happier’ theory?
 Experts agree that even forcing a fake smile can make you happier.
 One hypothesis claims that when you smile, there are certain effects in the brain that take place that are associated with happiness.
 So, when you’re feeling down, force a smile.
 Not to mention, smiling sets off positive vibes and makes others more comfortable around you.

 After an addiction, you will never look at life in the same way.
 But, it’s important to remember who you are deep down and not what the addiction created you to be.
 Looking at old photos can put you in happy places and strengthen the emotional bond you have with friends and family members.
 Research conducted by a British psychologist showed that people who looked through personal photo albums had an 11 percent improvement in their mood compared to their counterparts who watched TV and ate chocolate.

 5. Count your blessings.